open-contracting/standard/standard/schema/extensions/proposed_location/README.md

 There are a number of use cases that demand specifying a location for delivery of an item.
+Discussion can be found in [Issue 26](https://github.com/open-contracting/standard/issues/26)

 Use case 1
 ==========